 The DISC concept tries to explain that all individuals demonstrate certain traits.
-The whole essence of this principle is to focus on how you, as a business owner, can take the personalities of each individual on your team and strategically fit them together properly for adequate team functionality and harmony.
-You will be building not just on their skills, but how they fit together with all the other members of your team.
-This will completely change the dynamics of your company.
+The whole essence of this principle is to focus on how you, as a business owner, can take the personalities of each individual on your team and strategically fit them together for maximum team functionality and harmony.
+You will be building not just on their skills, but how they mesh together with all the other members of your team.
+This concept will completely change the dynamics of your company.
 Let’s take a closer look at each of these traits and how you can use them to help you build a compatible staff.

 If someone on your team shows up to meetings with donuts, it will probably be your Influencers.
 These individuals are interactive and optimistic.
 They are liked by everybody.
 The cheerleaders of the team, they keep everyone around them laughing.
 These social butterflies are a great fit for a sales position.
 Their optimist nature means they are less discouraged when receiving a “no” when making sales calls.

 Keep in mind that the Influencer can often get caught up in the fun of being social and not be the most time-conscious.
 So, if you need a technical task done quickly, the I is not usually your person.